Skip to content

 Development StyleCode-defined flows, explicit controlAgent-centric, LLM-driven orchestration

-DeploymentCloud Run, GKE, Vercel, anywhereAnywhere, best fit with Agent Engine
+DeploymentCloud Run, GKE, Vercel, anywhereAnywhere; best fit with Gemini Enterprise Agent Platform / Agent Runtime

 Genkit uses a style where you explicitly define the workflow (flow).